 In 1995 Tony Moore became the new pastor, and membership was at 902.
 Small-group home Bible fellowships were begun by associate pastor Simon Liversidge.
 Yearly missions trips to Mexico were lead by Youth pastor Danny Chan.
 A church Website was created in 2001.
 In September 2001 the church began a door-to-door literature distribution under the leadership of Helen Moore.
 To date more than 140 church members have visited over 10,000 homes.
 Pastor Moore joined the It Is Written team in January 2002, and the three associate pastors, Jeff Rosenthal, Danny Chan, and Simon Liversidge, guided the church for 18 months.

 Frank Haynes became the senior pastor in July, 2003.
 Membership was at 934.
 Cary Fisher joined the staff as the new Youth/Young Adult pastor in November 2003.
 Since then, Cary Fisher has moved on to pastor a different church.
 In 2009, James Dok became the administrative pastor, and Tony Parrish was the youth pastor.
 Pastor JP O'Connor became the senior pastor in 2010 but moved to Massachusetts to be with his relatives at the end of 2013.

 The Current Years

 Pastor Albert Frederico joined the church family in 2011 as Associate Pastor to 2016.
-Later joined by Pastor Vasco Saint Brown joined in 2014 as Associate Pastor.
-Shortly after, they were joined by Pastor John Strehle who came from Wisconsin as lead pastor in 2014.
+Later joined by Pastor Vasco Saint Brown joined in 2014 as Associate Pastor to 2021.
+Shortly after, they were joined by Pastor John Strehle who came from Wisconsin as lead pastor in 2014 to 2021.

 Sources of information: